cloudnative-pg/charts/charts/cluster/docs/Getting Started.md

 `cluster.instances` - The number of instances in the cluster.
 Defaults to `1`, but you should set this to `3` for production.
 `cluster.imageName` - This allows you to override the Docker image used for the cluster.
 The chart will choose a default for you based on the setting you chose for `type`.
 If you need to run a configuration that is not supported, you can create your own Docker image.
 You can use the [postgres-containers](https://github.com/cloudnative-pg/postgres-containers) repository for a starting point.
   You will likely need to set your own repository access credentials via: `cluster.imagePullPolicy` and `cluster.imagePullSecrets`.
+`cluster.imageCatalogRef` - This allows you to specify version from ImageCatalog or ClusterImageCatalog.
+If both `cluster.imageName` and `cluster.imageCatalogRef`, later takes precedence.
 `cluster.storage.size` - The size of the persistent volume claim for the cluster.
 Defaults to `8Gi`.
 Every instance will have it's own persistent volume claim.
 `cluster.storage.storageClass` - The storage class to use for the persistent volume claim.